 Race for a Perfect Race: Risks of Genetic Modification

-Advances in genetic technologies, spanning cells, seeds, microbes, plants, animals, and human genetics, mark a frontier in scientific progress, brimming with potential yet shadowed by risks.
+Advances in Genetic Modification, spanning cells, seeds, microbes, plants, animals, and human genetics, mark a frontier in scientific progress, brimming with potential yet shadowed by risks.
 From Gregor Mendel’s foundational heredity rules in the 1850s, genetic sciences have evolved immensely.
 These technologies redefine food production, fortifying yields and resisting crop disasters.
 They promise breakthroughs in disease control, offering hope against cancer and inherited ailments, and enhancing life quality and expectancy.
 However, they carry inherent risks.
-While revolutionizing criminal justice with forensic applications, genetic technologies also unveil concerns over privacy breaches and ethical dilemmas.
+While revolutionizing criminal justice with forensic applications, Genetic Modification also unveil concerns over privacy breaches and ethical dilemmas.
 Their foray into genetic genealogy unveils ethnic roots but surfaces ethical and identity-related risks in unprecedented ways.

 Need for Genetic Modification